krizelrika/signuppage/README.md

-# signuppage
-Sign-up Form Project
+# Sign Up Page (Sakura Quest)

 A simple sign-up form layout built with HTML and CSS, inspired by The Odin Project curriculum.
 This project focuses on structuring a form, styling inputs with pseudo-classes, and creating a visually appealing two-column layout.

-Features
+## Features

-Two-column layout:
+- Two-column layout:
     Left sidebar with a full-height background image, dark semi-transparent overlay, and “ODIN” logo.
     Right section containing form content.

-Custom font: External font used for the logo (e.g., Norse Bold or any decorative font).
+- Custom font: External font used for the logo (e.g., Norse Bold or any decorative font).

-Form structure:
+- Form structure:
     Headline and motivational text above the form.
     Input fields arranged in a two-column grid:

-First Name
+        * First Name

 Last Name